pedestal/pedestal-docs/documentation/application-introduction.md

 Here we have all of the basic parts that we need.
 There is an atom for storing state and Clojure's update semantics for performing state transitions.
-We can easily watch the atom for changes and call a rendering function passing in the old and new state.
+We can easily watch the atom for changes and call a rendering function, passing in the old and new state.

-If you have ever built a ClojureScript application, this is the way you start.
+If you have ever built a ClojureScript application, you may have started in this way.

 As the application above gets more complex, many problems will arise.
 How many atoms should we have?
 What is the structure of the